beauhodes/beauhodes.github.io/_posts/2021-06-23-flashloans.md

 Anyone can get a flash loan through protocols that offer them and have sufficient reserves of capital to offer.
 Aave, dYdX, Uniswap, and Pancakeswap are some of the most common that offer smart contract support for flash loans.
 There are also some more user-friendly interfaces like Collateral Swap, Furucombo, and DeFi Saver.
 However, it’s easiest to understand flash loans by looking “under the hood” at the smart contracts.

-Coding a flash loan
+### **Coding a flash loan**
-As an example, I’ve put together a short smart contract, shown below, that uses Aave to obtain a flash loan for 10 ether worth of DAI.
+As an example, I’ve put together a short smart contract, shown below, that uses Aave<sup>1</sup> to obtain a flash loan for 10 ether worth of DAI.
 If ETH was priced at $2000, we’d be getting a flash loan of about $200,000.
 Keep in mind that this code should not be used in production and it has not been error checked/audited.
 Also, for the non-coders, everything following a double slash (//) is a comment, not actual code.
 Let’s walk through how the contract works.

 *insert code*
 ```javascript